titu1994/Keras-Classification-Models/README.md

 A set of models which allow easy creation of Keras models to be used for classification purposes.
 Also contains modules which offer implementations of recent papers.

+# <a href="https://github.com/titu1994/MobileNetworks">MobileNets in Keras</a>
+Implementation of MobileNet models from the paper [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications](https://arxiv.org/pdf/1704.04861.pdf) in Keras 2.0+.

+Contains code for building the MobileNet model (optimized for datasets similar to ImageNet) and weights for the model trained on ImageNet.

+Available at : <a href="https://github.com/titu1994/MobileNetworks">MobileNets in Keras</a>

 # <a href="https://github.com/titu1994/Keras-ResNeXt">ResNeXt in Keras</a>
 Implementation of ResNeXt models from the paper [Aggregated Residual Transformations for Deep Neural Networks](https://arxiv.org/pdf/1611.05431.pdf) in Keras 2.0+.